N. Porsenna: Social rise and downfall

-Porsenna's wartime service was again recognized in June 1940, when he was inducted into the Order of the Crown of Romania, as a Knight.
+Porsenna's wartime service was recognized by the National Renaissance Front in June 1940, when he was inducted into the Order of the Crown of Romania, as a Knight.
+This came just as the Greater Romanian project was coming to an end.
+In July, between the cession of Bessarabia to the Soviet Union and ahead of a Nazi-mediated partition of Transylvania, Porsenna advised the Gigurtu government to prepare Romanians for population exchanges.
 His main projects for 1941 included a translation (and critical study) of Cicero's biography, originally by Alphonse de Lamartine.
 In September 1941, at the height of World War II and Ion Antonescu's dictatorship, he was a councilor for the Labor Ministry, in the social welfare directorate (called Luptă și Lumină, "Struggle and Enlightenment").
 In this capacity, he instructed factory owners to embrace corporate solidarism, defined as a "collaboration between capital and labor"; he also curated "workers' libraries", which were to be made mandatory in all factories.
 In January 1942, he donated his own estate, a 900-hectares plot outside Otopeni, for the state to build a "citadel of the workers"; his own residence was recorded as Lascăr Catargiu Boulevard 27, in downtown Bucharest.
-In early 1943, as a member of Concordia Society, Dorina was networking with the Romanian Red Cross, channeling funds for soldiers fighting on the Eastern Front, against the Soviet Union.
+In early 1943, as a member of Concordia Society, Dorina was networking with the Romanian Red Cross, channeling funds for soldiers fighting the Soviets on the Eastern Front.

 Porsenna was additionally employed as editor of Muncitorul Național Român, the Ministry's publication, or "social tribune", and, between 1942 and 1945, served as vice president of Filmul Românesc, the national film-making co-operative.
 In 1943, he became legal expert at the Superior Council on Transport and Tariffs.
 With Nichifor Crainic and several other Romanian, German, and Slovak citizens, he established a company, Negocia SAR, which dealt in imports of machinery and consumer goods.
 He also tried a comeback as a novelist—with the 1943 Rug ("Pyre").
 Centered on a rural schoolteacher, it was a seeming praise of hedonism, and in large part a retelling of Spre fericire (disliked by Teutișan for is concessions to the melodramatic genre).
 As a researcher of the paranormal, he completed the preface to a translation from William Crookes, as well as his own tome, Visul Profetic ("On the Prophetic Dream"), which appeared in 1943.
 It was commended by psychotherapist Constantin Michăilescu as the best-documented work of its kind to have been published in Romanian.
 Michăilescu cited the volume for its claim that modern psychology needed input from mediumship, and quoted Porsenna for his typology of mediums.
 In early 1944, Porsenna was a literary reviewer at Crainic's magazine, Gândirea.
 Also then, he completed a translation of Oscar Wilde's Ballad of Reading Gaol, praised by contemporary the staff critic at Curentul for being both "beautiful and precise".
 It was published alongside his version of Edgar Allan Poe's "The Raven".